paylike/api-reference/payments/visa-afts.md

   wallet of such
 - The payment must include the data highlighted below in the specified format

-Below is an excerpt from the payments object of [Payments](./index.md).
+Below is an excerpt from the payments object of [Payments](./index.md), where additional information on each field is also available.

 ```javascript
 {